Mirantis/mke-docs/content/docs/configuration/backup-restore/external.md

        --create-bucket-configuration LocationConstraint=<BUCKET_NAME>
    ```

    The `us-east-1` region does not support a `LocationConstraint` setting.
-As such, if your region is `us-east-1`, omit the bucket configuration
+As such, if your region is `us-east-1`, omit the bucket configuration.

    ```shell
    aws s3api create-bucket \